Multiple Myeloma and Qualifying for SS Disability Benefits

 A doctor will monitor the patient’s condition for signs that the disease is progressing and if the patient is not experiencing symptoms, treatment may not be necessary.

-- Targeted drug treatment that focuses on blocking a substance that causes myeloma cells to die.
+- Targeted drug treatment that focuses on blocking a substance that causes myeloma cells to die;

-- Biological therapy drugs that use the body’s immune system to fight myeloma cells.
+- Biological therapy drugs that use the body’s immune system to fight myeloma cells;

-- Corticosteroids, such as prednisone and dexamethasone.
+- Corticosteroids, such as prednisone and dexamethasone;

-- Bone marrow transplant (or stem cell transplant).
+- Bone marrow transplant (or stem cell transplant);

 - Radiation therapy.